jamescherti/easysession.el/README.md

 - It supports saving and loading various buffer types, including indirect buffers (clones).
 - It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
 - It excels in speed and efficiency, enabling seamless session management within Emacs.

+### Why not just improve and submit patches to desktop.el?

+It is preferable for EasySession to remain a third-party plugin, as this provides more flexibility for implementing new features.
+EasySession relies on the same built-in functions as desktop.el (e.g., frameset) but includes additional features that enhance the experience of persisting and restoring sessions.
+EasySession is also customizable, allowing users to implement their own handlers to persist and restore new types of non-file-visiting buffers.

 ### How does it compare to activities.el?